-When placing a complete hierarchy, the abutment boxes of the cells (models) other than the top cell are sets identical to the one of the top cell and their instances are all placed at position $(0,0,\mathbb{ID})$.
-That is, all the abutments boxes, whatever the hierarchical level, defines the same area (they are exactly superposed).
+When placing a complete hierarchy, the abutment boxes of the cells (models) other than the top cell are set identical to the one of the top cell and their instances are all placed at position (0, 0, ID).
+That is, all the abutments boxes, whatever the hierarchical level, define the same area (they are exactly superposed).